Intro-Sci-Comp-UIowa/biol-4386-course-project-LexysMarie/BIOL_project/README.md

 #Results

 ![Figure 7 Reconstructed](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-LexysMarie/blob/main/BIOL_project/Intro%20to%20Scientific%20Computing%20Final%20Project.png)

+The regression lines show the correlation between NMNAT2 and other synaptic proteins.
+Synaptic proteins analyzed include SYPH, SNAP25, VGluT1, RIM1alpha, HSP90, and NR1.
+Protein levels were normalized to GAPDH.

+This figure is based on results found in a Western Blot (shown above).
+The figure represents the relationship between NMNAT2 and other synaptic proteins for WT mice and mice heterozygous for NMNAT2.
+The regression line shows the relationship between both the heterozygotes and the WT mice.
+The purpose of this experiment was to determine how NMNAT2 interacted with the protein complex HSP90.
+The paper that this figure was based on (reference below) proved that NMNAT2 complexes with HSP90 to refold aggregated protein substrates.
+This occurs because NMNAT2 is missing a unique C-terminal ATP site for its refoldase activity.
+HSP90 activates this site.

 **References**
 1) Ali YO, Allen HM, Yu L, et al., NMNAT2:HSP90 complex mediates proteostasis in proteinopathies. *PLOS Biology*.
 June 2 2016; doi:0.1371/journal.phbio.1002472